-Each week should ideally be facilitated by a different person.
-Designate a person to be the facilitator for each session.
-The facilitator is responsible for guiding the group through the material: playing the video links at appropriate points, inviting members to read out sections of text and Bible passages, asking various questions at different times and providing time for prayers, pauses and group activities.
+Secondly, the material is designed to be peer led, which means that each week should ideally be facilitated by a different person.
+It is important to designate a person to be the facilitator for each particular session!
+The facilitator is responsible for guiding the group through the material each week; reading introductory sections, inviting members to read various sections and Bible readings.
+The facilitator will also ask various questions at different times as well as provide time for prayers, pauses and group activities.
 Importantly, the facilitator needs to keep an eye on the clock, making sure that the group doesn't get bogged down on a particular point.

 The material clearly identifies what is required during each section and leads the participants quite naturally.
 Our hope then is that the leadership and responsibility might be shared and that learning, planning and action might become a collaborative experience.